Programalyst/unity-semantic-bridge/README.md

 ```

 4. In Unity, from the Tools menu, select "Unity Semantic Bridge" > "Connect to Server".
-Your IDE Agent now has access to your Unity Project.
+Your IDE Agent now has access to your Unity Project and MCP tools provided.

-## Runtime SubAgent
+## Gameplay Agent

-USB uses Gemini to power the runtime subagent
+USB uses Gemini to power the gameplay agent

 ### Setup
 1. Replace the `/Server/system_prompt.txt` with the instructions for the game you want the LLM to play.